MiztaOak/dat257_team1/README.md

 The applicaion has JavaDoc that can be found at <a href="https://miztaoak.github.io/dat257_team1/">this</a> website.

 ## License
-This project is licensed under the MIT License - see the <a href="LICENSE">LICENSE file</a> for details
+This project is licensed under the MIT License - see the <a href="LICENSE">LICENSE</a> file for details

 ## Trivia
 Join M3! was made as a course project in Agile Software Project Management on Chalmers University of Technology in 2020